RexsyBima/Obsidian/HTML/1-HTML Introduction.md

+---
+tags:
+- HTML
+---

-HTML (HyperText Markup Language) is the standard markup language used to create web pages.
+HTML (HyperText Markup Language) is the stand ard markup language used to create web pages.
 It defines the structure of web content.

 HTML documents are made up of a series of tags, which are words or abbreviations enclosed in angle brackets (`< >`).
 Tags typically come in pairs with an opening tag and a closing tag, and they wrap the content they affect.
 For example, `<p>This is a paragraph.</p>`, where `<p>` is the opening tag and `</p>` is the closing tag.